 This brick residence known as the President's Home was constructed in 1936 and served until recent years as the official home for the President.
 It is now used for receptions and other social functions.
-To date, the house serves as the new location for The House Tuscaloosa, a literacy project servicing the greater West Tuscaloosa community.

 Faculty Housing and Apartments

 The existing faculty apartments structure contains eight units and is used principally as transitional housing for new faculty and staff.